What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 Teddy came home a different dog.
 He had urinary incontinence.
 We had to potty train him all over again, from scratch, as if he were a puppy.
 His hind legs — already vulnerable from his rescue history — would not support him.
 He was skittish, hypervigilant.
 For days he did not seem to recognize us.
 He was traumatized.
 His vision was affected.
 I sobbed.

 I slept on the couch in the same room with him because he could not be alone, and because I could not bear to be away from him.
 He was so traumatized I could not even consider leaving him in another room overnight.
 We pulled out his kennel and had him sleep in it next to our bed; that helped.
 After a week, we were able to keep the kennel door open so he could choose where to sleep.
 Our short-haired boy who used to be chilly from the AC, who loved to snuggle under blankets and cruise outside to bask in the sun, was now always hot, panting, constantly thirsty and starving.
-He lost 8 pounds in the short time at BluePearl — a testament to the extreme trauma he experienced at their hands.
+He lost 8 pounds during his short hospitalization — a testament to the extreme trauma he experienced

 My husband and I both had PTSD immediately after getting Teddy home.
 I could not shake the visions of visiting Teddy during the 18 hours he had suffered at BluePearl.
-I had been there with him two or three times during that stretch, not realizing what was happening to him — not knowing yet that an affordable treatment had been recommended and withheld.
+I had been there with him two or three times during that stretch, not realizing what was happening to him — not knowing yet that an affordable treatment had been recommended and not communicated to us.
 When I visited, Teddy would calm down.
-Every time, they told me I couldn't stay long.
+Every time, they told us we couldn't stay long.
 I didn't listen.
 I would stay for an hour or longer before leaving.
-And he stayed in their hospital, suffering, because I trusted that the two doctors tending to him knew what they were doing, that they cared.
-How wrong I was to trust them.
+He stayed in their hospital, suffering, because I trusted the doctors caring for him.
+I believed they knew what they were doing.
+I believed they cared.
+Looking back, I see how misplaced that trust was.

-After we brought him home, the images of him in that hospital — pacing, drooling, frantic with extreme sensitivity to every touch and sound, not sleeping, not knowing why I kept leaving — would not let me sleep.
+After we brought him home, the images of him in that hospital — pacing, drooling, frantic with extreme sensitivity to every touch and sound, not sleeping, not knowing why I kept leaving — would not let us sleep.
 I had left him there.
 I had left him there over and over again, because that is what you do when your dog is in a hospital.
 It is heart-wrenching to know now what those hours were and what they did not have to be.
-He couldn't tell me.
-He counted on me to protect him, and I failed.
+He couldn't tell us.
+He counted on us to protect him, and we failed.
 I don't want another person to go through the same or worse.

 After three weeks under the supervision of Dr. Chris Levine, we weaned Teddy off the anti-seizure meds successfully.
 We saw small parts of Teddy slowly emerge.
 Hope returned.